Laser Therapy Clinics

-Cath performing laser treatment after a laparoscropic spay operation
+One of our nurses Cath performing laser treatment after a laparoscropic spay operation

 “I would highly recommend laser treatment to anyone as we are impressed with the results and are now enjoying short walks and seeing Tilly happy and stable after 5 years of trying to find a treatment to help her condition.
 I only wish we would have found this sooner!”

 Ms Shawcross & Tilly (6 yr old dog)

 “Our dog Kizzy, has recently had laser treatment for her aches and pains.
 The difference with the laser treatment is phenomenal.
 She had no need for the pain killers anymore.
 She is stretching out her legs and running around like she hasn’t done for a couple of years.”

 Ms Wanda & Kizzy (8 yr old dog)